joomla/Manual/versioned_docs/version-4.4/building-extensions/modules/module-development-tutorial/step6-script-file.md

 - preflight - called at the start of the install process
 - install, update, uninstall - called part way through the process:
     - install is called when the operation is an initial install of an extension
-    - update is called when the operation is an install of an existing extensions
+    - update is called when the operation is an install of an existing extension
     - uninstall is called when the operation is a removal of an extension
 - postflight - called at the end of the install process